 Boston Properties in Focus

-Based in Boston, Boston Properties (BXP) is in the Finance sector, and so far this year, shares have seen a price change of 15.81%.
-The real estate investment trust is currently shelling out a dividend of $0.95 per share, with a dividend yield of 2.92%.
-This compares to the REIT and Equity Trust - Other industry's yield of 4.29% and the S&P 500's yield of 1.89%.
+Based in Boston, Boston Properties (BXP) is in the Finance sector, and so far this year, shares have seen a price change of 17.44%.
+Currently paying a dividend of $0.95 per share, the company has a dividend yield of 2.87%.
+In comparison, the REIT and Equity Trust - Other industry's yield is 4.08%, while the S&P 500's yield is 1.87%.

 BXP is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $7 per share, which represents a year-over-year growth rate of 11.11%.
+The Zacks Consensus Estimate for 2019 is $6.95 per share, with earnings expected to increase 10.32% from the year ago period.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, BXP is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+With that in mind, BXP presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Boston Properties, Inc. (BXP) : Free Stock Analysis Report

 To read this article on Zacks.com click here.